Vidarious/Expired_Curator_2/resource/lib/form/doc/README.md

 $myForm = new Curator\Form\App('TestForm', $options);
 ```

-The options array allows you to add additional checks to your form submissions increasing the protection level.
+The options array allows you to add additional checks to your form submissions, increasing the protection level.

 + **HoneyPot**: This option tells Curator Form to enable the Honey Pot feature which adds bot protection to your forms.
 The value passed to HoneyPot is the name of your honey pot input.

 + **WhiteList**: This option tells Curator Form to compare the form POST keys to your white list.
 If there are too many or few POST keys, or, if the keys do not match validation of your form submission will fail.

 + **Delay**: This option allows you to customize how much time must pass between each form submission.
 This prevents submission spamming.

+---

 #### Form Elements